Anyone with a .gov or .mil email address is eligible to join

-If you answered yes to any of these questions, the Challenge and Prize Federal Community of Practice is for you!
+If you answered yes to any of these questions, the Challenge and Prize Community of Practice (CoP) is for you!

 Who we are

 Hackathons, grand challenges, data jams, map-a-thons—it’s all crowdsourcing.
 Our community strives to tap into the public braintrust to help government solve complex problems.
-We are a thriving inter-agency community of more than 740 dedicated and passionate civil servants encouraging innovation in government.
+We are a thriving inter-agency community of over 800 dedicated and passionate civil servants encouraging innovation in government.
 Membership and participation are open to federal, tribal, state and local government.

 What we do